| |

 Born Dry Drayton 1896.
 When the First

-World War broke out, Harry was 18 years old.
-He
+World War broke out, Harry was eighteen.
+The Cambridge

-joined up as a Private in the 11th Battalion of
+He signed up as a Private in the 11th Battalion

 Battalion.
 He was killed on the first day of the